Murders of Martin and John Lydon: Aftermath

-Special Commission Testimony
+Special Commission testimony

-The Special Commission Act of 1888 also referred to as the Parnell Commission produced extensive testimony on events from this period of Irish history.
-This included the testimony of Michael Davitt under questioning by Charles Russell, Baron Russell of Killowen on 4th July 1889.
+The Special Commission Act 1888 also referred to as the Parnell Commission produced extensive testimony on events from this period of Irish history.
+This included the testimony of Michael Davitt under questioning by Charles Russell, Baron Russell of Killowen on 4 July 1889.
 The cases of both Patrick and his brother Michael are referred to during his examination in the context of their convictions and subsequent punishments being due to the unwillingness of the family to turn informers and give up the true perpetrators of the crimes.
 Davitt confirms that he had been contacted by Honor Walsh, the boys’ mother and that he considered it is a noble act by their mother and her sons not to turn informer despite the consequences to themselves.
 This is confirmed in his response to Sir Charles Russell's statement "I understand you represent to my Lords that you think it a noble act to sacrifice the life of an innocent person in order that you yourself or that person may not be termed an informer?" to which Davitt responds "That is my view of this woman’s action".

 At another point Sir Charles says "You now state that it was, in your opinion, a noble act for the mother and the son to decline to give the name, even though it would save the innocent boy's life?" to which Davitt responds "That is on account of the horror which the Irish peasantry have of the name of an informer".

-Below are extracts of a letter written by Davitt on 15th Oct 1882 published in Irish World newspaper on 11th Nov 1882 these were referred to during his questioning by the Attorney General.
+Below are extracts of a letter written by Davitt on 15 October 1882 published in Irish World newspaper on 11 November 1882 these were referred to during his questioning by the Attorney General.